ets/tap-spreadsheets-anywhere/README.md

 - GCS
 - Azure Blob Storage

+### Compression
+smart_open allows reading and writing gzip and bzip2 files.
+They are transparently handled over HTTP, S3, and other protocols, too, based on the extension of the file being opened.

 ### Configuration

 The config.json supplied to this tap by meltano must hold a single key in it `tables_files_definition` which points to the tables definition file described below.
 Meltano will produce this file using your tap configuration in meltano.yml which should look like this: